tydelgado98/passwordGenn/README.md

   ## Description
-  - This app allows users to make post and comment on code related news and ect..
+  - This allows you to make a plan throughout the day and it keeps track of the time whether its the past,present, or future
-  - You can like there post and see all of your post history
+  - It changes the background depending on the time